- Graph.state_evolution_pwc(initial_state, hamiltonian, krylov_subspace_dimension, sample_times=None, *, name=None)

 krylov_subspace_dimension (Tensor or int) – The dimension of the Krylov subspace k for the Lanczos method.

-sample_times (list or tuple or np.ndarray(1D, real) or None, optional) – The N times at which you want to sample the state.
-Elements must be non-negative and strictly increasing, with a supremum that is the duration of the hamiltonian.
+sample_times (np.ndarray(1D, real) or None, optional) – The N times at which you want to sample the state.
+Must be ordered and contain at least one element.
 If omitted only the evolved state at the final time of the control Hamiltonian is returned.

 name (str or None, optional) – The name of the node.

 Tensor of shape

 (D,)if sample_times is omitted representing the state evolution.
 The n-th element (along the first dimension) represents the state at

 sample_times[n]evolved from the initial state.